kengibson1111/go-stdlib/README.md

 ## errors

-* basic - basic example of a custom implementation of the error interface. tour-of-go covers interface implementations (including error) in more detail.

 * newerror - the only sample which actually imports the errors package.
 Still not sure how useful this is compared to the basic sample.